Anna Maria Friman, voice

 23rd of May 2021, Älvsborg kyrka, Gothenburg, Sweden.
 Organized by Gothenburg International Organ Academy (GIOA).

-29th of November 2021, Næstved Early Music Festival, Denmark
+29 November 2021, Næstved Early Music Festival, Denmark

 For the last twenty years Anna Maria Friman has been working as a freelance musician both in chamber music ensembles and as a soloist with orchestras such as the Latvian Radio Choir, Gavin Bryars Ensemble, Hille Perl & Sirius Viols, Oslo Philharmonic Orchestra and Deutsches Symphonie-Orchester Berlin.
 With her regular groups Trio Mediæval and Alternative History Quartet she has performed throughout Europe, USA (31 states), Mexico, Canada, South Korea, Japan, China and Australia.
 Anna also frequently perform with the Friman-Ambrosini-Vicens Trio and ensemble Serikon, and has recently participated in projects with Göteborg Baroque.
 Most of her ensemble engagements include different musical styles, crossing borders between early music, folk, improvisation and contemporary music.
 In 2010 Anna completed a Doctor of Philosophy in Music at the University of York UK, where she researched the modern performance of medieval music.